 Covid-19 precautionary procedures include washing hands, use of gloves, and now masks.
 The surgeon general of the United States, Adm.
 Adams, urged on national TV for everyone to wear a mask and also showed how to make a make-shift mask.
 In that spirit, the NJDOC has issued surgical masks to their employees.
 Reportedly, there are also masks issued for the prisoners but those are not to be distributed unless someone has symptoms.
 For the life of me, I do not understand the logic behind that action.

 Moreover, some prison guards are actually getting angry if any prisoner wore gloves or tried to make a cloth mask.
 Even with the pandemic, the officers don’t fail to abuse their control and powers.
 My own unit officer argued with me to stop wearing disposable gloves that are issued to food service.
-According to his “medical” knowledge, I am spreading germs by touching door knobs with gloves.
+According to his own “medical” knowledge, I am spreading germs by touching door knobs with gloves.
 He would rather have me touch all doors and surfaces with my bare hands while the officers and civilians walk around with rubber gloves.

 The psychological torture is something which prisoners constantly have to deal with.
 Perhaps I will share more about it on another day.
 But, with the Corona Virus spread, the anxiety and stress level has surpassed our normal day to day persecution.
 Since the enhanced restrictions were put in place, there has been suicide attempts, and, unusual, multiple fights and stabbings in the prison.
 There is also a noticeable increase in prisoners’ frustrations due to the actions of the prison guards and lack of apathy by the Administration and supervisors.

 Unbeknownst to most, NJSP is a very easygoing and nonviolent place in comparison to other comparable maximum security prisons.
-The older prisoners who had witnessed the violent times here, refer to NJSP as a “kiddy camp”.
+The older prisoners whom had witnessed the violent times in here, refer to NJSP as a “kiddy camp”.
 However, in my experience, there is a limit to how far one can endure pressure.
 After a while, well, they say it’s the pressure that bursts pipes.

 I just hope that those in power will realize that, condemned or not, we are human.
-And every human being deserves some semblance of dignity, without which the very notion of humanity would be at odds.
+And every human being deserve some semblance of dignity, without which the very notion of humanity would be at odds.

 Food for thought I suppose!
 Please stay safe.